delesslin/language-project/README.md

 1. Sanitize data so that strings don't begin or end with ' '
 2. Refactor React app state to only use the native react Context and State
-   1. Only remaining componenet sing ATOMS is KeyboardComponent
+   1. Only remaining componenet using ATOMS is KeyboardComponent
    2. Refactor keyboard componenet anyways to be responsive
 3. Implement request page
 4. Search should use query string to make shareable and navigable
 5. Export data as .csv file
 6. Add custom image url to edit/new word
 7. Remove console.logs
+8. Delete users from admin panel

 # Minimum Viable Product